devtut/generate/docs/r/r-memento-by-examples.md

 ---
-metaTitle: "R memento by examples"
+metaTitle: "R - R memento by examples"
 description: "Plotting (using plot), Commonly used functions, Data types"
 ---